itsAdityaRathore/docs/API-Response-Status-Codes.md

     * **message**: A message indicating the success of the operation.
     * **result**: This field contains an empty array ([]) to represent the absence of specific data.

+By using this approach, you maintain a consistent structure for your API responses, making it clear that the operation was successful even though there is no data in the array.
+It helps both developers and clients interpret the response consistently.

 #### If the API request is successful and there is data, you can include the data in the result field within the data object.
 Here's an example with some data:
 ```